-- 246. A Shipper User may offer to surrender Firm Interconnection Point Cal may be utilised in an IP auction at the same IP ASEP to meet a request for capacity from another Shipper User.
-Such offers will only be accepted subject to the Shipper User having sufficient Available Firm Interconnection Point Capacity after taking account of any existing Surrender or withdrawal offers that can be re-allocated and pursuant to UNC EID Section B7.2 and will only be utilised if the surrendered capacity is subsequently allocated to a Shipper User in the relevant Annual Yearly, Annual Quarterly or Rolling Monthly auction. - 247.
-When allocating Yearly Interconnection Point Capacity, Quarterly Interconnection Point Capacity or Monthly Interconnection Point Capacity following an Annual Yearly, Annual Quarterly or Rolling Monthly auction, surrendered capacity will only be used to meet demand for additional capacity above the prevailing Technical Interconnection Point Capacity level.
-Capacity will be allocated in the following sequence: - Unsold Technical Interconnection Point Capacity - Surrendered Interconnection Point Capacity - Withdrawn Interconnection Point Capacity - Non-obligated Entry Capacity
+- 237. A Shipper User may offer to surrender Firm Interconnection Point CaIP ASEP to meet a request for capacity from another Shipper User.
+Such offers will only be accepted subject to the Shipper User having sufficient Available Firm Interconnection Point Capacity after taking account of any existing Surrender or withdrawal offers that can be re-allocated and pursuant to UNC EID Section B7.2 and will only be utilised if the surrendered capacity is subsequently allocated to a Shipper User in the relevant Annual Yearly, Annual Quarterly or Rolling Monthly auction.

+- 238. When allocating Yearly Interconnection Point Capacity, Quarterly Interconnection Point Capacity or Monthly Interconnection Point Capacity following an Annual Yearly, Annual Quarterly or Rolling Monthly auction, surrendered capacity will only be used to meet demand for additional capacity above the prevailing Technical Interconnection Point Capacity level.
+Capacity will be allocated in the following sequence:

+- Converted Interconnection Point Capacity;

+- Unsold Technical Interconnection Point Capacity

+- Surrendered Interconnection Point Capacity

+- Withdrawn Interconnection Point Capacity

+- Non-obligated Entry Capacity